SpivEgin/devenv/source/django-jet/CONTRIBUTING.rst

 -----------------------------------------

 So you've found a bug or have a great idea for a feature.
-Here's the steps you should take to help get it added/fixed in The Legion Market JET:
+Here's the steps you should take to help get it added/fixed in TLM JET:

 * First check if there's an existing issue/pull request for this bug/feature.
 Issues can be found here https://github.com/geex-arts/django-jet/issues, PRs here https://github.com/geex-arts/django-jet/pulls